Reyner Banham: Teaching

-Banham taught at the Bartlett School of Architecture, University College London (1964–1976) and the State University of New York (SUNY) Buffalo (1976–1980), and through the 1980s at the University of California, Santa Cruz.
-He had been appointed the Sheldon H. Solow Professor of the History of Architecture at the Institute of Fine Arts, New York University shortly before his death, but he never taught there.
-In 2014 The Bartlett established a named chair appointment of the Reyner Banham Professor of Architectural History and Theory.
+Banham taught at the Bartlett School of Architecture, University College London from 1966 to 1972.
+In 1976, he joined the State University of New York (SUNY) Buffalo's School of Architecture and Environmental Design as chair of the design studies department, according to the University Archives website."Buffalo, being a waning industrial city, was an ideal location to study the impact of industrial architecture," the Archives page notes.
+"Using Buffalo as a resource, Banham published Buffalo Architecture: A Guide (1981) and A Concrete Atlantis (1986).
+In 1980, he left Buffalo to become professor of art history at the University of California Santa Cruz, a post he held until 1987, when he was appointed Sheldon H. Solow Professor of the History of Architecture at the Institute of Fine Arts, New York University.
+He was diagnosed with cancer shortly thereafter and died before he was able to assume his duties.
+Banham died on March 19, 1988 at the University College Hospital in London.

+In 2014, The Bartlett established a named chair appointment of the Reyner Banham Professor of Architectural History and Theory.

 Awards and tributes

-He was featured in the short documentary Reyner Banham Loves Los Angeles; in his book on Los Angeles, Banham said that he learned to drive so he could read the city in the original.
+In his book on Los Angeles, Banham said that he learned to drive so he could read the city in the original.
+Based on the book, Banham collaborated with the BBC on the 50-minute documentary, Reyner Banham Loves Los Angeles (1972), which shows footage of him driving through the city, visiting key architectural sites.
+In a short film, Professor Richard Williams discusses the importance of this documentary for bringing attention to LA's architecture and presenting it as a 'super city of the future'.

-In 1988 he was awarded the Sir Misha Black award and was added to the College of Medallists.
+In 1988 Banham was awarded the Sir Misha Black award and was added to the College of Medallists.

 Criticism

 In 2003, Nigel Whiteley published a critical biography of Banham, Reyner Banham: Historian of the Immediate Future, in which he gives an in-depth overview of Banham's work and ideas.